chdharm/address-book/README.md

 * Clone the repo

-* Change the directory to route
+* Change the directory to main folder

 * Create required vitual environment if you want or else run requirements.txt for dependecy